openwallet-foundation-labs/tsp/docs/src/cli/routed.md

 Note that the message is longer than a direct mode message, since the ciphertext contains another TSP message.

+The `cli-demo-routed-external.sh` script in the `examples/` folder performs all the previously described steps automatically, but using random usernames for easy testing.

 ## Debug intermediaries

-The example intermediary servers `p` and `q` maintain a brief log of recent messages, see <https://p.teaspoon.world/> and <https://q.teaspoon.world/> after sending a routed message.
+The example intermediary servers `p` and `q` maintain a brief log of recent events, see <https://p.teaspoon.world/> and <https://q.teaspoon.world/> after sending a routed message.

+See also the documentation for [intermediary servers](../intermediary.md).